-3. Additional support through an Education Health Care Plan

-If a child has English as an additional language (EAL), support and advice will gained from the EAL service.
+3. Additional support through an Education Health Care Plan If a child has English as an additional language (EAL), support and advice will gained from the EAL service.
 A child with EAL is not identified as having SEN unless further assessment shows areas of concern.
-SEN (6.24)

-Partnership with parents/carers:

-- Parents/carers of SEND children are involved at every stage as soon as problems or difficulties are identified. - They are kept informed at all stages. - Parents/carers are encouraged to reinforce at home any strategy that the school is implementing so as to strengthen the home-school relationship. - East Sussex County Council has an 'Information for Families' scheme for parents of children with SEND.
-Through this scheme every parent has access to independent information and advice about SEND procedures, school-based provision and additional sources of help and information.

-6. How does the school teach and support children with SEN?

-Differentiated Curriculum Provision:

-- The first step of the staged approach is for the school, in consultation with the parents/carers and the child, to place the child on a concern level, where information is gathered and there is increased differentiation within the child's normal classroom work. - Differentiation is assumed as part of planning for all pupils and does not represent SEND. - The differentiation may involve modifying learning objectives, teaching styles and access strategies. - Under these circumstances the needs of the child will be provided for within the whole class planning frameworks and individual target setting.
-Differentiation will be recorded in the daily planning by the class teacher. - Monitoring of progress will be carried out by the Class Teacher, supported by the SENCO and used to inform future differentiation within whole class planning. - The child's progress will be reviewed at the same intervals as for the rest of the class and a decision made about whether the child is making satisfactory progress at this level of intervention.

-The school uses the definitions of adequate progress as suggested in the revised Code of Practice, that is, progress which:

-- Closes the attainment gap between the child and their peers - Prevents the attainment gap from growing wider
+SEN (6.24) Partnership with parents/carers: - Parents/carers of SEND children are involved at every stage as soon as problems or difficulties are identified. - They are kept informed at all stages.
+Parents/carers are encouraged to reinforce at home any strategy that the school is implementing so as to strengthen the home-school relationship - East Sussex County Council has an 'Information for Families' scheme for parents of children with SEND.
+Through this scheme every parent has access to independent information and advice about SEND procedures, school-based provision and additional sources of help and information. s 6.
+How does the school teach and support children with SEN?
+Differentiated Curriculum Provision: SEND CoP: 6.79, bullet 7 The approach - The first step of the staged approach is for the school, in consultation with the parents/carers and the child, to place the child on a concern or 'close monitoring' level, where information is gathered and there is increased differentiation within the child's normal classroom work and environment. to teaching children and young people with SEN - Differentiation is assumed as part of planning for all pupils and does not represent SEND.
+The differentiation may involve modifying learning objectives, teaching styles and access strategies.
+It may also involve targeted support for Social, Emotional and Mental Health needs.
+Under these circumstances the needs of the child will be provided for within the whole class planning frameworks and individual target setting.
+Differentiation will be recorded in the daily planning by the class teacher. - Monitoring of progress will be carried out by the Class Teacher, supported by the SENCO and used to inform future differentiation within whole class planning.
+The child's progress will be reviewed at the same intervals as for the rest of the class and a decision made about whether the child is making satisfactory progress at this level of intervention.
+The school uses the definitions of adequate progress as suggested in the revised Code of Practice, that is, progress which: - Closes the attainment gap between the child and their peers